 This Thai curry soup is better than most restaurants I’ve eaten at!
 The combination of curry paste, coconut milk, lime, and other delicious seasonings makes it taste authentic while the slew of veggies makes it light and healthy.

 Yes, the word on the street is true.
 I have yet another curry soup recipe to share with you.
-But this Thai curry soup is so incredibly different than the sweet meat squash soup I shared with you two weeks ago.
+But this Thai curry soup is so incredibly different than the sweet meat squash soup I shared with you two weeks ago or my curry carrot soup recipe.
 In fact, it just might be my new favorite soup EVER.
 Scratch the “might,” it is definitely my new favorite soup!

 Before this discovery, if I wanted curry paste or thai basil or lemongrass, or whatever semi-obscure Asian ingredient I needed at the moment, I would have to trek across town and take at least a good hour or two out of my day to procure said ingredients.
 Now it takes me less than 15 minutes.
 Booya.